orcwg/orcwg/governance/working-mode.md

 The development of the specifications will happen under the SIG's [related specification project][].
 The list of specifications contained in the deliverables plan will be approved by the _Specification Committee_ as part of the [Creation Review](https://www.eclipse.org/projects/efsp/#efsp-reviews-creation) or [Plan Review](https://www.eclipse.org/projects/efsp/#efsp-reviews-plan) of the related specification project.

 The development of the other deliverables will happen in the SIG, either directly or through dedicated task forces.

-### Task forces

-SIGs can form task forces that focus on a particular topic for a fixed period of time.

-A task force must must have one or more leads, an area of focus, a set of deliverables, and an end date by which it must present its deliverables and recommendations to the SIG and/or request an extension.

-A task force's proceedings are public.

-Task forces do not have any decision-making authority.
-Their role is advisory.
-Their deliverables do not represent the consensus of the SIG nor of the WG unless the SIG or WG formally adopts them.

 ## Meetings